-The category "Salary and Fees" includes amounts accrued and released in respect of annual leave and other benefits including motor vehicle allowances.
+1 The category "Salary and Fees" includes travel and motor vehicle allowance and excludes amounts accrued and released in respect of annual leave.

-The category "Cash bonus" includes amounts accrued and paid for the variable remuneration Short Term Incentive in the respective financial years.
+2 The category "STI" includes amounts accrued and paid for the variable remuneration Short Term Incentive in the respective financial years.